01 of 08

 Sea World Hotels

-Sea World is on the south end of Mission Bay near the intersection of I-8 and I-5 north of downtown San Diego.
+Sea World is on the south end of Mission Bay near the intersection of Interstate Highway 8 and Interstate Highway 5 north of downtown San Diego.
 It takes about 15 minutes to get there from downtown San Diego and 20 minutes from La Jolla, so you could choose a hotel almost anywhere in San Diego and get to Sea World easily.
 If you're looking for the very closest Sea World hotels, try these

 Hotels Close to Sea World